 A national of the United States, Erin holds both BA in International Relations and MA in Sociology both from Stanford University in California, USA.

-Ms Lucy Nyirenda joined the African Risk Capacity in June 2012 and is currently the Head of Government Services.
+Ms Lucy Nyirenda joined the African Risk Capacity in June 2012 and is currently the Head of Government Services for East and Southern Africa.
 In this capacity, she is responsible for daily operations of the Agency and for managing the in-country processes for several ARC member states.

 Prior to joining ARC, Lucy worked for the Ministry of Agriculture and Food Security of the Government of Malawi as an Economist in the Risk Management section, where she took a leading role in implementation of market based risk management instruments, such as Index Based Crop Insurance programs, Macro Derivatives programs as well as the Micro Weather Index Insurance program.
 She also has experience in agribusiness development and micro-finance.

 Lucy holds a BSc in Agricultural Economics from the College of Agriculture, University of Malawi, and an MSc in Food and Resource Economics from the University of Florida in Gainesville.

 |Ms Assia Sidibe, Head of Government Services for West and Central Africa

 Ms Assia Sidibe joined the ARC team in 2014 and currently serves as the Head of Government Services for West and Central Africa, in which she is responsible for managing the in-country processes for nations in those regions.